alloba/book-of-hours-notes/Book Of Hours/books/The Incandescent Tantra.md

 ## Description
 The Incandescent Tantra

-Michael Blockley, the eccentric iron magnate, was fond of quoting from this tantra.
+[[Michael Blockley]], the eccentric iron magnate, was fond of quoting from this tantra.
 Blockley died in a factory fire.
 ### Partial Study Description
 I'm Reading...